Ages: All ages

 - hear sounds and words that build vocabulary

-> Motor planning is how the brain and muscles work together to plan a movement.
+- practice motor planning — how the brain and muscles work together to plan a movement.
 Early activities such as clasping hands together, sitting, and crawling all require motor planning.

 As your baby’s language and motor skills develop, the brain strengthens the pathways used to learn increasingly more difficult skills as a toddler.
 Children as young as 2 can begin to learn the most basic clapping games such as Patty Cake, which helps develop bi-lateral coordination.